ken-okabe/vanfs/README.md

 Such a clean code to write and read!

-In F#, you rarely need to add types manually thanks to its powerful type inference.
+In F#, we rarely need to add types manually thanks to its powerful type inference.
 This makes F# development feel similar to legacy JavaScript coding.

 In reality, it is much more than that.

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1711717723241.png)

-The powerful F# compiler  **automatically generates type annotations**  in your VSCode editor, eliminating the need for manual typing that TypeScript demands.
+The powerful F# compiler  **automatically generates type annotations**  in VSCode editor, eliminating the need for manual typing that TypeScript demands.

 ## F# as an AltJS: A Comparison with TypeScript